ADMINISTRATION:

 which first broadcast in May 1954.

-in a long television career, Coleman went on to cover many major
+Subsequently in a long television career, Coleman went on to cover

-sporting events and occasions, including the Olympic Games sixteen
+many major sporting events and occasions, including the Olympic

-times, the Commonwealth Games eight times, World Cup Football,
+Games sixteen times, the Commonwealth Games eight times, World

-he also regularly presented "Sports Review of the Year"
+From 1961 he also regularly presented "Sports Review of

-for many years.
-He is recorded as the fastest commentator ever
+the Year" for many years.
+He is recorded as the fastest

-recorded - it was calculated that, when describing David Hemery's
+commentator ever recorded - it was calculated that, when describing

-400 metre hurdle race at the 1968 Mexico Olympics, he achieved
+David Hemery's 400 metre hurdle race at the 1968 Mexico Olympics,

-he has concentrated on athletics commentary and presented "A
+Since 1984, he has concentrated on athletics commentary and presented

 quiz programme, for eighteen years.

-leader of the BBC TV team which won the International Olympic
+He was a leader of the BBC TV team which won the International

-Committee's Golden Rings Award for the best television broadcaster
+Olympic Committee's Golden Rings Award for the best television

-at the 1992 Barcelona Olympics - a feat that they repeated in
+broadcaster at the 1992 Barcelona Olympics - a feat that they

-the OBE in the New Years Honours List in 1992 for Services to
+He was awarded the OBE in the New Years Honours List in 1992 for

-Broadcasting and The Judges Award for Sport in the 1996 Royal
+Services to Broadcasting and The Judges Award for Sport in the

-brought a vibrant expressive style and expansive sporting knowledge
+Coleman brought a vibrant expressive style and expansive sporting

-to British television sports reporting for several decades and
+knowledge to British television sports reporting for several decades

 |